Woden Valley Youth Choir – formed in 1969 and still going strong

-Supported by his pianist wife, Barbara, local teacher, Don Whitbread, visited local schools and churches to gather support for a community choir which would be open to all children who passed a singing audition.
+Supported by his pianist wife, Barbara, former teacher and choirmaster, Don Whitbread, visited local schools and churches to gather support for a community choir which would be open to all children who passed a singing audition.
 The first auditions were held in 1969, and twenty-two children between the ages of 9 and 16 attended the first rehearsal.
 With Don conducting and Barbara playing the piano, the Woden Valley Youth Choir was born.

 From the very start WVYC was something special and word soon got around.
 The choir continued to grow as did its reputation around the country.

 Supported by volunteers from the parent body, the choir moved from strength to strength, growing to 70 members and a long wait-list, leading the choir to record numerous albums and international tours.

 In 1997, Don retired from conducting the choir, handing the baton to music educator, Alpha Gregory.
 Under Alpha’s leadership, the choir enlisted a band of excellent musical educators to assist with the training of the singers.

 After 20 years, and hundreds of performances, it was Alpha’s turn to retire and, in 2017, musician and educator Kimberley Steele became Artistic Director – just the third person to take on the role in the choir’s nearly 50 year history.